Bone Health Circuit Classes

 The Stats on Bone Health

-However, men also suffer bone-related injuries.
+Men also suffer bone-related injuries.
 A 2024 study by the International Osteoporosis Foundation found that 1 in 2 women and 1 in 3 men over 50 will suffer a bone-related fracture.
-For both women and men, after the first fracture, the risk of a second fracture more than doubles.
+After the first fracture, the risk of a second fracture more than doubles.

 Exercise guidelines for healthy bones